Does Laser Hair Removal Hurt? Pain, Comfort, and What to Expect in 2026

 The most common description is a rubber-band snap or a warm flick against the skin.
 Some people find it mild and barely noticeable.
 Others find certain areas more intense.
 The sensation is brief because the laser pulse lasts only a fraction of a second, but it repeats every few seconds across the full treatment area, so the cumulative experience depends on area size and personal pain tolerance.

-Most patients rate laser hair removal as more tolerable than waxing in surveys, partly because the discomfort is immediate, predictable, and short rather than the prolonged pulling sensation of waxing.
+Most patients rate laser hair removal as more tolerable than waxing, partly because the discomfort is immediate, predictable, and short rather than the prolonged pulling sensation of waxing.
 It also improves over the course of treatment: as hair density decreases through subsequent sessions, each visit typically feels less intense than the last because fewer follicles are absorbing energy per pulse.

 AreaTypical discomfort levelNotes